Skip to content

 sudo docker info | grep "Storage Driver" # Should show: fuse-overlayfs

-sudo docker run --rm --security-opt apparmor=unconfined hello-world # Note: requires --security-opt
+sudo docker run --rm hello-world # Should work without any extra flags

 While fuse-overlayfs has ~10-20% performance overhead compared to native overlay2, it's the only reliable solution for Docker in LXC containers and is vastly superior to the vfs fallback.